bravetechnologycoop/BraveButtons/README.md

 1. run `npm run lint`

+# Description of the template files in `./pi/templates`

+Each of the files in `./pi/templates` is a template for a system configuration file on the RPi.
+These templates are read by `setup_pi.sh`, modified if needed using values from `pi_config.ini`, and copied to the appropriate location in the file system.

+Information about many of these config files can be found in the ARP proxy documentation here: https://wiki.debian.org/BridgeNetworkConnectionsProxyArp

+In all of these template files, strings that LOOK_LIKE_THIS will get replaced with values from `pi_config.ini` during the execution of the setup script.

+- **autossh_systemd_unit_file.txt** allows systemd to robustly run autossh as a background process. autossh provides our SSH access to the hubs via the remote access server.

+- **avahi_daemon.txt** is a configuration file for avahi-daemon, used to enable mDNS relaying (see the documentation linked above).

+- **darkstat_init.txt** is a configuration file which enables darkstat, sets the interface for it to listen on, and sets the port that the darkstat admin interface is served on.

+- **dhcp_helper.txt** is the configuration file for dhcp-helper, which allows DHCP to work over the network bridge that we create.

+- **heartbeat_systemd_unit_file.txt** allows systemd to robustly run our `heartbeat.py` script as a background process.

+- **interfaces.txt** is a template file for `/etc/network/interfaces`, the main system file for configuring networking interfaces (eg. the built in ethernet port).

+- **wpa_supplicant.txt** is a template file for `/etc/wpa_supplicant/wpa_supplicant.conf`, the main system file for configuring wireless internet access (ie. WiFi).

 # How to set up a generic Raspberry Pi environment (for a development environment Brave Hub or the pairing tool):

 1. use either Balena Etcher or Raspberry Pi Imager to flash the SD card with Raspbian Buster